Published 21 Jun 2022

 Performing workplace inspections can help breweries become proactive in managing hazards and risks in the workplace.
 Inspections should be regularly done (at least a month) to prevent unsafe working conditions from developing.
 It should also be done when new processes are put into place, or when incidents occur.

-In cases that an accident or incident occurs in the workplace, incident investigations are done to determine the cause and next steps to take to prevent a recurrence.
+In cases that an accident or incident occurs in breweries, incident investigations are done to determine the cause and next steps to take to prevent a recurrence.
 Incident investigations should be well written and documented as this will also help support insurance claim investigations.

 Communicating health and safety issues with employers, supervisors and workers is vital for the success of a health and safety program.
 Safety meetings should be regularly done and should be recorded.